 After consideration of the various types of media available, it was decided that a self-instructional, multi-media unit, including a slide-tape and an accompanying workbook, would be a satisfactory teaching module.
 The module was developed and tested as a part of this study, using both an attitude survey and a didactic pre-and posttest as evaluation instruments.
 The test statistics were significant to conclude that learning had taken place as a result of exposure to the unit; and that the module was successful as a teaching devise.

 Probart, Claudia Kay, "A Self-Instructional, Multi-Media Approach to Facilitate the Teaching of the Index of Nutritional Quality" (1977).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5184.